Ann E. Evanko

 Ms. Evanko is identified by Buffalo’s Business First as one of the most powerful and influential people in Western New York, named to both the “Power 250” list which recognizes the men and women who “wield the most clout in the region,” as well as the “Power 100 Women” list which showcases the region’s most influential and powerful women.
 In 2016, Business First honored Ms. Evanko with a Lifetime Achievement Award for Women of Influence for her contributions to the community, to the women focused charitable organizations she champions and to the firm, and previously recognized her with the inaugural Business First “Women Who Mean Business” Award.

 Ms. Evanko is well known and regarded in the legal community, and was the 2019 recipient of the Edwin F. Jaeckle Award, the highest award the University at Buffalo School of Law and the Law Alumni Association can bestow.
-She is annually named to the list of the Legal Elite of WNY in the local business publication Business First, and is recognized as one of the Top 25 Women Lawyers and Top 50 Lawyers overall in Upstate New York by New York Super Lawyers Magazine.
-Ms. Evanko was recognized with special distinction in 2015 as “Lawyer of the Year” for Employment Law – Management and in 2019 for Litigation – Labor and Employment and in 2022 for Mediation by Best Lawyers in America list which features the most highly ranked attorneys in the United States as selected by their peers in the legal community through an exhaustive independent review process.
+She is annually named to the list of the Legal Elite of WNY in Business First, and is recognized as one of the Top 25 Women Lawyers and Top 50 Lawyers in Upstate New York by New York Super Lawyers Magazine.
+Ms. Evanko was recognized with special distinction in 2015 as “Lawyer of the Year” for Employment Law – Management and in 2019 for Litigation – Labor and Employment and in 2022 for Mediation by Best Lawyers in America, which features the most highly ranked attorneys in the United States as selected by their peers in the legal community through an exhaustive independent review process.